16281 Q Road, Mayetta, KS 66509 | P. 785-966-3926

 **Full time students are awarded scholarships based on their year in college:

-** Students attending Haskell or Southwestern Indian Polytechnic Institute are eligible for $2250/semester if living on campus and $3500/semester if living off campus.
+** Students attending Haskell or Southwestern Indian Polytechnic Institute are eligible for $3000/semester if living on campus and $4000/semester if living off campus.

-**Part time students (6-11 credit hours) are eligible for exact cost of tuition, books and fees, not to exceed full time awards.
+**Part-time students (6-11 credit hours) are eligible for the exact cost of tuition, books, and fees, not to exceed full-time awards.
 Applications must be submitted and complete by the deadlines to be eligible.

 Undergraduate Grant Application Form – Choose this packet if you are: